BlackBrix/ReflowMaster/README.md

 There are only two possible ways to "modulate" [0..100%] the heating power of the reflow oven:

-1.) syncronizing the SSR switching with the mains frequency/phase (like evrery dimmer does)
+1.) syncronizing the SSR switching with the mains frequency/phase (like every simple light dimmer does)
 you can see very well here how this is done --> https://youtu.be/8Y5AxWws0tI

 2.)
 Doing "slow PWM" with a period that is much slower than the mains sine wave ("1 cycle" is 20ms@50Hz [or 16,66ms@60Hz])